mobulture/Futoshiki-Solver/README.md

 Futoshiki-Solver

-Program to solve futoshiki puzzles.
+A futoshiki solver programmed in python.

 Implemented using a backtracking algorithm.
 The heuristics used for the algorithm are the most constrained variable, followed by most constraining variable.